 #4 We Continue To Earn Interest On Our CPF LIFE Premium

-Not only do we earn the base 4% p.a. interest on our CPF Life premium (the same rate as our Retirement Account savings), our CPF LIFE premium also counts towards the extra 1% p.a. interest on the first $60,000 of our combined CPF balances as well as the additional 1% p.a. interest on the first $30,000 of our combined CPF balances.
+Not only do we earn the base 4% p.a. interest on our CPF Life premium (the same rate as our Retirement Account savings), but our CPF LIFE premium also counts towards the extra 1% p.a. interest on the first $60,000 of our combined CPF balances, as well as the additional 1% p.a. interest on the first $30,000 of our combined CPF balances.

 This means if we grow our RA savings (and eventual CPF Life premium) by either topping up or deferring our payout, we not only stand to gain from the higher monthly payouts but also earn additional interest.